The Beginning of a Illustrious Career

 His defiance against the apartheid regime of the day extended to the erection of his own darkroom at the Rand Daily Mail in an era when the laws of the nation forbade him to share the same darkroom as his white colleagues.
 Hired in 1967, he was the first black photographer at this publication.
 He remained in their employ until 1980, notwithstanding a five year banning order from taking any images, which lapsed in 1975.
 This included 98 days in solitary confinement and six months imprisonment.

 Dr Magubane’s defiance extended to his skill for creatively hiding his camera from police in a hollowed out Bible then firing with a cable release from his pocket.
-On other occasions he took covert shots with his camera, which was hidden beneath his jacket or inside a milk carton or half a loaf of bread which he pretended to eat while taking images.
+On other occasions he took covert shots with his camera, which was hidden beneath his jacket, inside a milk carton or half a loaf of bread, which he pretended to eat while taking images.

-Some photographic stints were spent abroad and included London during the early 1960s.
+Dr Peter Magubane had several photographic stints abroad that included London during the early 1960s.
 Between 1978 and 1980 he was in the employ of Time magazine as a correspondent.
 1980 also saw Dr Magubane temporarily depart South Africa for New York.

 Other major publications that have commissioned him with heavyweight assignments include National Geographic, Life, New York Times, Washington Post, Paris Match and Sports Illustrated.
 The United Nations has been a client, through the United Nations High Commission for Refugees and UNICEP.